ShantanuMoghe/qp-assessment/README.md

    - View the list of available grocery items
    - Ability to book multiple grocery items in a single order

-4. Containerize the application using Docker for ease of deployment and scaling.
+4. Containerized the application using Docker for ease of deployment and scaling.
 5. Database used mssql.